ValeriiaDovhalHYS/EpicStaff/README.md

 ## Join Our Community & Shape the Future of EpicStaff

 EpicStaff is an open-source project driven by its community.
-Whether you want to build custom Python tools, improve the FastAPI backend, or design new Agentic UI components, your contributions matter!
+Whether you want to build custom Python tools, improve the Django backend, or design new Agentic UI components, your contributions matter!

 * **⭐ Star the Repository:** Support the Agentic UI movement.
 * **💬 Connect on Reddit:** For real-time chat with the community and the core team, join our [Reddit Community](https://www.reddit.com/r/EpicStaff_AI/).